DM, FRCP, DCH

-Dr Helen Firth, DM, FRCP, is a Consultant Clinical Geneticist at Cambridge University Hospitals, an Honorary Faculty Member of the Wellcome Trust Sanger Institute, and a Bye-Fellow of Newnham College, Cambridge.
+Dr Helen Firth, DM, FRCP, is a Consultant Clinical Geneticist at Cambridge University Hospitals.
 Her main research interests are in mapping of the clinical genome and the matching of rare genomic variants to empower discovery and diagnosis in rare disease.

-In 2004, she initiated the DECIPHER project (http://decipher.sanger.ac.uk) that enables clinicians and scientists around the world to share information about rare genomic variants to facilitate diagnosis and help to elucidate the role of genes whose function is not yet known.
+In 2004, she initiated the DECIPHER project (http://decipher.sanger.ac.uk), which enables clinicians and scientists around the world to share information about rare genomic variants to facilitate diagnosis and help to elucidate the role of genes whose function is not yet known.

 Since 2010 Dr Firth has been Clinical Lead for the Deciphering Developmental Disorders study (DDD study) (http://www.ddduk.org) one of the world’s largest nationwide, genome-wide sequencing projects in rare disease.
 The DDD study is a partnership project between the UK NHS and Wellcome Trust Sanger Institute that is using detailed genomic analysis of ~14,000 children with severe developmental disorders to improve the diagnosis of these conditions and to further the understanding of their genomic architecture and biology.